-Keeping our patients’ hearts and lungs healthy, from newborn to adults.
+Keeping our patients’ hearts and lungs healthy, from newborns to adults.
 Heart disease is the leading cause of death for both men and women in the United States.
 Early action is the key to preventing and treating the symptoms of a heart attack or stroke.
 COPD is a major lung disease that affects 30 million Americans.
 Newman Regional Health’s Cardiopulmonary Services Department provides 24-hour testing and treatment for patients with heart and lung problems.

 Our cardiopulmonary services include: